+Remind those with access to school devices about rules on the misuse of school technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
 Please read the following in conjunction with acceptable use policies and the following sections of this document which all impact upon device usage: copyright, data protection, social media, misuse of technology, and digital images and video.

-Personal devices and bring your own device (BYOD) policy
+Personal devices including wearable technology and bring your own device (BYOD)

-- Pupils in Years 5 and 6 are allowed to bring mobile phones in to school if they walk to and from school without an adult.
-The phones are handed in to the school office at the start of the day and collected at home time. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the Digital images and video section on page 23 and Data protection and data security section on page 19.
+- All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the Digital images and video section on page 28 and Data protection and data security section on page 24.
 Child/staff data should never be downloaded onto a private phone.
 If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
-Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
+Under no circumstances should they be used in the presence of children or to take photographs

+- or videos.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-When at school events, please refer to the Digital images and video section of this document on page 23.
+When at school events, please refer to the Digital images and video section of this document on page 28. [parentfilming.lgfl.net may provide further useful guidance].
 Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.